TX Guide

 RenewalWrong if your last card is from another state

 Metro offices share the same 2–6 week queues as license transfers — book before your apartment application deadline.
+Walk-in lines in Houston and Dallas exist but burn mornings without guarantee.

 Document stack (mirrors licenses)

-Align with the DPS checklist:
+Align with DPS identification requirements:

 • Identity + lawful presence — passport, permanent resident card, employment authorization, etc.